internetstores/app-developer/README.md

 ### The task
 #### Bike catalog
 Please create a mobile solution for a bike catalog with bike detail view.
-The solution must preset a list of bikes with general information such as name, category, frame size, pictures, price etc.
+The solution must preset a list of bikes with general information such as bike name, category, frame size, pictures, price.

 #### Filter
 The bike catalog must provide a filter by at least the following options: category, price range and frame size.

 #### Sort
-The bike catalog must be sortable by at least the following options: Highest to the lowest price and lowest to The highest price.
+The bike catalog must be sortable by at least the following options: Highest to the lowest price and lowest to the highest price.

 #### Bike detail
 By tapping on a bike, it is expected to see the detail of this bike.
 Feel free to include more data here to enrich your interface.